Pavuna: History

 The place was originally inhabited by native Brazilians from several Tupi tribes, one of those tribes was named Upabuna, this name being the origin of the name of the Pavuna River.
-During the 16th century, when Brazil was a colony of Portugal, the Portuguese government brought African slaves to the place to work in the sugarcane cultivation.
+During the 16th century, the Portuguese government brought enslaved Africans to the place to work in the sugarcane cultivation.
 In the seventeenth century, the sugarcane cultivation entered a period of decadence, only recovering a century later, and then being replaced by the coffee production.
 On July 23, 1981, Pavuna officially became a Rio de Janeiro neighbourhood.

 Etymology

 Pavuna means "dark place" in the language of the local native Brazilians who inhabited the place in the past.